backdrop-contrib/editorimgdimensionsync/README.md

 # Editor Image Dimension Sync

-This small module enhances the CKEditor image selection dialog.
+This small module enhances the Filter module's image selection AJAX dialog.

 It synchronizes the image dimensions while editing, to preserve the image ratio.